-- Understand how casual workers can help your business
+- Find out why casual workers can help your business

-Why employ casual workers?Casual staff can be a vital 'back up' system to your business so when times are busy, or unexpected staff shortages occur, you can continue to operate your business.
+- They can be a vital 'back up' system to your business so when times are busy – or unexpected staff shortages happen – you can continue to operate your business.

-Casual employees are great resources to meet the fluctuating or ad-hoc needs of your business.
+- They're a great resource to meet the fluctuating or ad-hoc needs of your business.

 Casual worker entitlements

-Employee pay rates and conditions will give you information about the National Employment Standards (NES).
-They underpin employment in Australia, however, certain elements do not apply to casual employees, such as paid personal and annual leave.
+Our page on employee pay rates and conditions provides information about the National Employment Standards (NES).
+The Standards underpin employment in Australia, however certain elements don't apply to casual employees, such as paid personal and annual leave.